jin280/waykescrape/README.md

-# Used Cars Scoring Program
+# Waykescrape, Used Cars Scoring Program

 This code finds used cars in Stockholm and gives them scores based on different variables.
 It uses Selenium and BeautifulSoup to scrape data from a car database and then stores it in a pandas dataframe.
 It then uses the data from the dataframe to calculate a score for each car.
 The cars are then sorted by score and the best car for each fuel type is printed.
 The data is also exported to an Excel file.